Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2020-06-05-9th-pint-workshop.md

 - Dr. Carol Woodward, Lawrence Livermore National Laboratory

 We gratefully acknowledge support from:
+- Michigan Technological University, Department of Mathematical Sciences
-- Michigan Technological University
+- Michigan Technological University, College of Science and Arts
 - Lawrence Livermore National Laboratory
 - J&uuml;lich Supercomputing Centre

-There will be [travel funding for PhD students](http://parallel-in-time.org/events/travel_grants.html) available.
-Please send your completed application to the Scientific Committee at pint-sc[AT]googlegroups.com for consideration.
-To receive full consideration, applications have to be received by 1 March 2020.
+- FoMICS: The Swiss Graduate School in Computational Science

+There will be travel funding for early career researchers available.
+Application details and deadlines will be posted shortly.